benjavalero/replacer/replacer-backend/technical-design.md

 Main use cases:

 1. As a user, I want to request a random Wikipedia page containing potential issues to fix, in order to review them, discard the false positives and save the approved fixed into Wikipedia.
-2. As a system, I want to find all the existing issues in Wikipedia pages, in order to find faster a page for the previous use case.
+2. As a system, I want to find all the existing issues in Wikipedia pages, in order to find quickly a page for the previous use case.

 The following concepts are used: